Note

 Prerequisites

-• An Azure SQL database with data in a single table or view, or a SQL Managed Instance with a public endpoint.
+An Azure SQL database or a SQL Managed Instance with a public endpoint.

-Use a table if your data is large or if you need incremental indexing using SQL's native change detection capabilities.
+Use a table if your data is large or if you need incremental indexing using SQL's native change detection capabilities (SQL integrated change tracking) to reflect new, changed, and deleted rows in the search index.

-• Read permissions.
+Read permissions.
 Azure AI Search supports SQL Server authentication, where the user name and password are provided on the connection string.
-Alternatively, you can set up a managed identity and use Azure roles.
+Alternatively, you can set up a managed identity and use Azure roles with membership in SQL Server Contributor or SQL DB Contributor roles.

 To work through the examples in this article, you need the Azure portal or a REST client.
 If you're using Azure portal, make sure that access to all public networks is enabled in the Azure SQL firewall and that the client has access via an inbound rule.
 For a REST client that runs locally, configure the SQL Server firewall to allow inbound access from your device IP address.
 Other approaches for creating an Azure SQL indexer include Azure SDKs.